lmiguelgato/machine-learning-web-app/README.md

 ### API

-The API, as well as Celery and Redis instances live in separate Docker containers, which can be built by running `make run`
+The API, as well as Celery and Redis instances live in separate Docker containers, which can be built by running `make run` inside `docker/`

 The API is served using [NGINX](https://nginx.org/) and [uWSGI](https://uwsgi-docs.readthedocs.io/), which are bundled and ready for deployment in the API container.